At RGB Accounting, we know that dealing with a CRA auditor can be very stressful and intimidating.

 Planning: The objectives and scope are determined.
-A meeting will be held with the department head and lead fiscal administrator to discuss the audit plan and what is required during the audit.
+A meeting will be held with the department head and lead fiscal administrator to discuss the audit plan and what is required.

 Fieldwork: Interviews are conducted and testing compliance with policies and procedures.
 Internal controls are also assessed and tested.

 Reporting of Results: Summary of audit findings and recommendations is prepared and presented to management for discussion.
 Once the findings/recommendations are finalized, a report is issued to management.

 Follow-up: All audit recommendations have been satisfactorily implemented.
 Some verification procedures may be performed to ensure that recommendations have been adequately addressed.

 Why would I want to request an audit?

 Audits are very beneficial to evaluate your business’ operations and system of controls.
 If a department has recently adopted additional supervisory responsibility or implemented newly installed computer systems, an audit can review the current procedures to determine the effectiveness of internal controls.
 Also, periodic audits are recommended to ensure overall compliance.

 Can I request an internal audit’s assistance?